jorgegv/rage1/doc/README.md

 ## Design details

-THe following documents decribe the internals of several subsystems in RAGE1 and their implementation details.
+The following documents describe the internals of several subsystems in RAGE1 and their implementation details.
 Please read carefully if you wish to contribute to the engine!

 * [DESIGN.md](DESIGN.md): general design of the game flow and main loop